Industry Standard VS Manufacturers Specifications/Instructions by Philip Weber of Claim Animalz

 You may also see this worded as' "Workman Like Manner" in construction contracts.
 Simply put, industry standard is the average or minimum acceptable.
 It does not mean the contractor will follow manufacturer specifications.

 Manufacturers specification/instructions are usually the highest quality thus enabling their products to have the longest best use possible.

-For example if a manufacturer's instructions are to apply a certain material in a certain way and the contractor uses a cheaper less effective material or uses the correct material but does not apply it the way the manufacturer instructs, well you can't do anything about it.
+For example: When you sign a contract that states the work will be done in a workman like manner or per industry standard and if a manufacturer's instructions are to install a certain material in a certain way with certain corresponding materials and the contractor uses a cheaper a material not acceptable to the manufacturer or uses the correct material but does not apply it the way the manufacturer instructs, well you can't do anything about it.
 This may result in the manufacturer voiding any warranty if there is a problem in the future.
 You can not go back to the contractor because their contract stated workman like manner or industry standard which makes it legal and removes the contractors risk.
+All they must show is that other contractors do it the same way and it can be said to be an industry standard.
 Guess what...
-YOU NOW HAVE TO PAY FOR THE REPAIR!
+IF THAT INCORRECT REPAIR FAILS, YOU NOW HAVE TO PAY FOR THE NEW REPAIR!

 SO I GUESS THE QUESTION IS.
-WHY AS A PROPERTY OWNERS WOULD YOU SETTLE FOR LESS QUALITY?
+WHY AS A PROPERTY OWNER WOULD YOU SETTLE FOR LESS QUALITY, OR LESS USEFUL LIFE?